ShonChassel/Spotify/README.md

 After designing a prototype of the application using Adobe XD, I started developing the app using the following technologies:

+- Next.js.
+- Spotify API.
-- Vue.js.
+- NextAuth.
+- RecoilJS for State Management.
-- javascript.
+- Tailwind.

-- SCSS modules (CSS grid & CSS Flexbox & Media queries)
-- Vue router, Font Awesome (Icons)